John Driskell Hopkins: Brighter Shade

 Hopkins formed aggressive songwriter band Brighter Shade in 1996.
 The original line-up consisted of Hopkins on vocals and guitar, Andy Birdsall on vocals and guitar, Sean McIntyre on bass, and Marcus Petruska on drums.
 They recorded their eponymous debut album in 1996.

 Later, a second line-up followed, featuring Hopkins and Birsdall, but added Wilder Embry on bass, Damian Cartier on keyboards, and John Woodward and Eric Sanders on drums.
 They recorded Brighter Shade's sophomore album, Divine Ignorance, in 2001.
 Brighter Shade still plays periodic gigs in and around the Atlanta area.

 Hopkins' recording studio, Brighter Shade Studios, shares the name of his band, and was where the Zac Brown album Home Grown was recorded in 1998.
 Brighter Shade Studios was also used in the recording of first two major albums of the Zac Brown Band - The Foundation and You Get What You Give.

 Acting career

 Hopkins graduated from Florida State University in 1993 with a degree in general theatre.
 His first film, Careful What You Wish For, starring Nick Jonas, Isabel Lucas, and Paul Sorvino, was released in May 2015.
 Hopkins also had a role in the 2018 film Adolescence.
 Hopkins has a role in the upcoming crime drama, Breakwater, expected to be released later this year.

 Personal life

 In December 2021, Hopkins was diagnosed with amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease).
 He did not publicly announce this diagnosis until May 20, 2022, when the rest of the Zac Brown Band and he publicly announced this during a YouTube video.
-In response, Hopkins founded the charity Hop on a Cure to fund research on the disease.
+In response, Hopkins founded the 501c3 Hop On A Cure to fund research on the disease.